ssc-datascience/ssc-datascience.github.io/LDA.md

 # Further tricks

-1. If all the documents right now were from newspapers terms like _Trump_ and _George Floyd_ show up in every article.
+1. If all the documents right now were from newspapers terms like _George_Floyd_ show up in every article.
 They could be considered stopwords.
-You could use tf_idf to find and suggest new stopwords, but generally those terms become pushed into a very common topic that appears heavily weighted across all documents.
-Typically what happens is the more interesting distinguishing words then appear further down the prevalence within a topic.
+You could also use tf_idf to find and suggest new stopwords, but it doesn't matter with LDA.
+Exceedingly common terms either become pushed into a very common topic that appears heavily weighted across all documents or these terms show up as being exceedingly likely within all topics.
+In the latter case, the more interesting and distinguishing words then appear further down the prevalence within a topic.

 2. Selecting the number of topics.
 Typically one would use perplexity.
 We split the data into training and testing data.
-The LDA model is built on the training data, then perplexity is calculated over the testing data set.
+The LDA model is built on the training data, then perplexity is calculated over the testing data set for a variety of $K$ values.
 Perplexity is the geometric mean per word likelihood,  examining the probability of the words given topic allocation structure and words within topics.
-\[Perplexity(Doc_{test}) = exp\left\{-\frac{\sum_{doc}log(p(w\mid\theta,\phi))}{\sum_{doc}\{\#\mbox{words is in doc}\}}\right\}\]
+\[Perplexity(Doc_{test},K) = exp\left\{-\frac{\sum_{doc}log(p(w\mid\theta,\phi))}{\sum_{doc}\{\#\mbox{words in doc}\}}\right\}\]
 Low scores of perplexity occur when testing documents are easily allocated to few topics with highly probable words.
 Perplexity measures how well new documents fit into the topic partitions and hense the ability to compress the data.
 In soft clustering like LDA, we often want interpretable clusters which are easier with more clusters than perplexity would suggest.

 3. Short documents (like Twitter) are too sparse for LDA to be directly useful.
 Finding ways of clustering tweets is an active area of research.
 More words are better, especially with a large vocabulary.